Scott Bessent: Early and SFM work

-Bessent secured an internship with Jim Rogers after meeting him at a Yale Career Center event.
-After graduation, Bessent worked at Brown Brothers Harriman and then for Jim Chanos at Kynikos Associates.
-He joined Soros Fund Management (SFM) in 1991, eventually becoming head of the London office.
-In 1992, Bessent was a leading member of the team whose bet on the Black Wednesday collapse of the British Pound sterling earned the firm over $1 billion.
-Some sources, such as Forbes, describe Bessent as having been a "protégé" of George Soros, SFM's founder.
+After college, Bessent worked at Brown Brothers Harriman, at the Riyadh-based company Olayan Group, and then at the hedge fund Kynikos Associates, under Jim Chanos.
+In Business Insider, Julia La Roche connected Bessent's work with Chanos to his eventual opportunity at Soros Fund Management (SFM), noting that George Soros was a major Chanos client.
+In the Yale Daily News, Asher Boiskin suggested Soros himself recruited Bessent.
+In 1992, Bessent was a leading member of the SFM team whose bet on the Black Wednesday collapse of the British Pound sterling earned the firm over $1 billion.
+Some sources, such as Forbes, call Bessent a "protégé" of Soros.

 After resigning from SFM in 2000, Bessent founded a $1 billion hedge fund, Bessent Capital.
 The fund closed in 2005.
 Bessent has said he learned that he should not change his style or the firm's approach because of investor preferences.
 He was also a senior investment adviser to fund-of-funds Protégé Partners.
 Bessent returned to SFM as chief investment officer from 2011 to 2015.
 His bet against the Japanese yen in 2013 yielded more than $1.2 billion in profit in three months.

-From 2006 to 2011, Bessent was an adjunct professor of economic history at Yale, where he taught three courses.
+From 2006 to 2011, Bessent was an adjunct professor of economic history at Yale, teaching three courses.

-Key Square Group
+Key Square Group founding

 Bessent left SFM in 2015 to launch Key Square Group, a hedge fund named after a spot on the chessboard, with Michael Germino, who had been the global head of capital markets at SFM.
 It received a $2 billion anchor investment from George Soros.
 Key Square uses geopolitics and economics to make macro investments.
 Its main fund returned 13% in 2016 but declined or broke even every year from 2017 to 2021 before making major gains in 2021, 2022 and 2023.
 The inconsistent track record scared away clients.
 Assets under management shrank from $5.1 billion in 2017 to $577 million in 2023 and the number of institutional investors declined from 180 to 20 over the same period.
 It earned a "double digits" percentage profit in 2024 betting that U.S. stocks would rise after Trump won the election.

 In 2018, as part of a prearranged deal, the firm returned Soros's investment as it took in other assets.
 Its investors include Australia's sovereign wealth fund, Future Fund.
 Bessent announced that he would sever ties with the group after assuming the role of treasury secretary.